 (a) Describe the source of power e.g. municipality / Eskom / renewable energy source.

-Electricity supply still to be confirmed.
+Electricity supply from George Municipality. .
 The power requirements are relatively low for such a development.

-(b) If power supply is not available, where will power be sourced?
+Electricity supply is available, an existing transformer will need to be upgraded.
+Appendix F1.10.1